Edward II: Controversies

 Another set of theories surround the possibility that Edward did not really die in 1327.
 These theories typically involve the "Fieschi Letter", sent to Edward III by an Italian priest called Manuel Fieschi, who claimed that Edward escaped Berkeley Castle in 1327 with the help of a servant and ultimately retired to become a hermit in the Holy Roman Empire.
 The body buried at Gloucester Cathedral was said to be that of the porter of Berkeley Castle, killed by the assassins and presented by them to Isabella as Edward's corpse to avoid punishment.
 The letter is often linked to an account of Edward III meeting with a man called William the Welshman in Antwerp in 1338, who claimed to be Edward II.
 Some parts of the letter's content are considered broadly accurate by historians, although other aspects of its account have been criticised as implausible.
 A few historians have supported versions of its narrative.
 Paul C. Doherty questions the veracity of the letter and the identity of William the Welshman, but nonetheless has suspicions that Edward may have survived his imprisonment.
 The popular historian Alison Weir believes the events in the letter to be essentially true, using the letter to argue that Isabella was innocent of murdering Edward. and Natalie Fryde has claimed that Edward's survival is "a possibility".
-The historian Ian Mortimer suggests that the story in Fieschi's letter is broadly accurate, but argues that it was in fact Mortimer and Isabella who had Edward secretly released, and who then faked his death, a fiction later maintained by Edward III when he came to power.
-Ian Mortimer's account was criticised by most scholars when it was first published, in particular by historian David Carpenter, who argues that there is no "convincing evidence for Edward’s survival, let alone for it being the result of a Mortimer plot”.
+The historian Ian Mortimer suggests that the story in Fieschi's letter is broadly accurate, but argues that it was Mortimer and Isabella who had Edward secretly released, and who then faked his death, a fiction later maintained by Edward III when he came to power.
+Ian Mortimer's account was criticised by most scholars when it was first published, in particular by historian David Carpenter, who argues that there is no "convincing evidence for Edward’s survival, let alone for it being the result of a Mortimer plot".
 (Note: For a critique of the theory that Edward II survived his imprisonment, see David Carpenter's review in the London Review of Books, and Roy Haines's biography of Edward.)
+There is no evidence for Edward's death at Berkeley Castle in 1327 except one letter that Thomas de Berkeley, 3rd Baron Berkeley, sent from Berkeley Castle to Edward III, informing him of his father's death.
+Edward proceeded to announce the death without verifying its truth.
+Berkeley later, publicly in parliament in 1330, denied having sent the letter.